53 healthy colourful recipes

 Eat the rainbow with our collection of healthy, cheerful and colourful recipes bursting with antioxidants, from rainbow smoothie bowls to harissa prawns, summer rolls, turmeric eggs and more

-Did you know that different colours in food have different health properties and benefits?
-And that eating more varieties and colours, or 'eating the rainbow', can help broaden the nutritional density of your diet with vitamins, minerals and phytonutrients?
-It's also a great way to help you achieve the recommended five-a-day as well as making your plate look prettier.
+Did you know that different colours of different food has different health properties and benefits?
+And that by eating more varieties and colours, or 'eating the rainbow', can help broaden the nutritional density of your diet with vitamins, minerals and phytonutrients?
+It's also a great way to help you achieve the recommended five-a-day as well as making your plate look prettier!

-Choosing to eat a balanced and varied diet that includes a range of colours is the best way to ensure we're receiving the full spectrum of these vital nutrients.
+Choosing to eat a balanced and varied diet that includes a variety of colours is the best way to ensure that we're receiving the full spectrum of these vital nutrients.

 Our top 30 healthy colourful recipes

 Our vibrant supergreen smoothie is set to give you a boost inside and out.
-Super quick to make, this is a perfect drink to take on the go whilst getting in those essential nutrients.
+Super quick to make, this is a refreshing drink to take on the go while getting in those essential nutrients.
 Cucumber, spinach, lime and kiwi makes a great flavour combination and avocado adds a lovely creamy texture.

 Smoothie bowls are the ultimate on-trend rainbow recipe, and we think our vibrant breakfast bowl is the perfect way to start the day with a whole lot of colour.
 Unleash your creative side when it comes to toppings.
 We have plenty more healthy breakfast ideas here.

 Pack plenty of texture into this nourishing vegetarian salad with roast sweet potatoes, mixed grains, radishes and cucumber, lifted with a punchy dressing.